coyotespike/coyotespike.github.io/_posts/2019-03-30-ReturnToVirtueEthics.md

 ## A Word to Our Sponsors<a id="sec-6"></a>

-I am grateful to Robert Eno of Indiana University Bloomington for his generosity in providing us all with elegant and open translations of the Four Books.
-All my quotations here are from those translations, which you may find here.
+I am grateful to Robert Eno of Indiana University Bloomington for his generosity in providing us all with elegant and open translations of the Four Books and other works of the Confucian and Daoist canon.
+All my quotations of the Four Books here are from those translations, which you may find [here](http://www.indiana.edu/~p374/Resources.html).

 ## Extra<a id="sec-7"></a>